Walk a Mile with a Child

-Join the president and board of trustees chair as they along with NMA’s national and local leadership welcome attendees to the official opening of the Annual Convention and Scientific Assembly.
+Join the President and Board of Trustees Chair as they, along with NMA’s national and local leadership, welcome attendees to the official opening of the Annual Convention and Scientific Assembly.
 During the opening ceremony individuals of national and international stature whose efforts significantly benefit health and medicine will be recognized with the NMA Scroll of Merit Award.
-Four other awards are conferred to honor luminaries and medical societies that have demonstrated exemplary leadership.
+Five other awards are conferred to honor luminaries and medical societies that have demonstrated exemplary leadership.
 These awards include Practitioner of the Year, Distinguished Service, Meritorious Achievement, and Local Society of the Year.
 The W. Montague Cobb/NMA Health Institute will honor distinguished members of the medical/health community and the Postgraduate Section will recognize the Top Healthcare Professionals Under 40.

-The ANMA has developed an array of networking, inspiring, educational, relaxing, and fun events for its members and those attending the National Medical Association annual convention, these activities include:
+The ANMA has developed an array of networking, inspiring, educational, relaxing, and fun events for its members and those attending the National Medical Association Annual Convention.
+A few of these activities include:

 - Project Sun, Walk a Mile with a Child and Mentoring in Medicine

 Saturday, July 30: 7:30 am – 12:00 pm

 Saturday, July 30: Opening 4:30 – 8:00 pm (Reception 4:00 pm – 6:00 pm )